 Other:Vaulted Ceilings, Loft Open to Below, 1st Floor Master Suite

 Exterior Framing:2x4 or 2x6

 Lot Style:Corner Lot, Flat Lot

-Big Oaks is a traditional brick home design with southern accents.
-A vaulted foyer leading into the vaulted family room makes for breathe taking views when you enter the house.
+Big Oaks is a large southern brick house plan with an open floor plan.
+A vaulted foyer leading into the vaulted family room makes for breath taking views when you enter the house.
 The rear porch shares a two-sided fireplace with the family room allowing you to enjoy a cozy fire indoors or out.
 A vaulted master suite and breakfast room have palladian windows out the rear that creates exceptional views and allows natural light to enter the rooms.
 The upper level comes with three bedrooms, a study loft and a bonus room with a sloping ceiling.
 This plan will work great for a large family in a southern country setting.

 Each set of plans includes: